 Addressing trends in major currencies can help supply chain managers understand how prices of their sourced materials may change in the immediate future.
-This overview is a quick look at how foreign currencies have changed over the last month.
+This overview is a quick look at how foreign currencies have changed over the last few months.

 The US dollar remained strong against all major currencies throughout the first quarter.
 The dollar regained its November high buoyed by a recovering US economy, dwindling unemployment rates, and a higher inflation rate to give it the fastest growth in decades.
 The American 10-year Treasury bond rose to 14 months high to top 1.7%, reflecting the optimistic growth outlook.
 The dollar's rally is likely to continue backed by increased consumer spending after the March stimulus payments.
 The economy is expected to recover quickly, buoyed by the $1.9 trillion America Rescue Plan.
 However, the growth could be curtailed by high market interest rates, especially if interest rates jump up.

 The British pound continued a spirited performance against the US dollar in Q1, 2021.
 The pound rose by 3.1% in February to mark its fifth month of straight gains and a three-year high before shedding the progress towards the end of March.
 UK's successful Covid-19 vaccine rollout is fanning the increases and fostering positive economic growth.
 The UK gilt yields rallied to a one-year high, accounting for rising interest rates and inflation expectations.
 A sustained vaccine rollout speed could see a consumer-led economic recovery that'll lock further gains.
 However, Brexit could curtail further improvements by affecting trade flow between the European Union and the UK.